thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 must necessarily be provided before asking them to move.
-While even colonial land regulations in many parts of the country (the Madras Board of Revenue
+While even colonial land regulations in many parts of the country (the _Madras Board of Revenue
-Standing Orders, for instance) adopted the attitude that homeless poor who have occupied government land shall be given occupancy rights and not evicted, the
+Standing Orders_, for instance) adopted the attitude that homeless poor who have occupied government land shall be given
+_occupancy rights_ and not evicted, the
 Supreme Court has strangely found it difficult to say so: the most generous judgement that has come from the highest